PTSDA: Veterans networking with veterans -

 * A lack of volunteers and retiring staff members.

-* The need a new Web Master and alternate backup.
+* The need for a new Web Master and alternate backup.

 * The poorly coordinated or absence of community peer and mentor support activities to assist veterans outside of formal agency programs, career transition, and life changes.